fazil-shaikh/personal-chatgpt/README.md

 # Personal ChatGPT Bot

-A private ChatGPT Bot built with Django for the backend, React for the frontend, and powered by OpenAI's GPT-4.
+A Personal ChatGPT Bot built with Django for the backend, React for the frontend, and powered by OpenAI's GPT-4.
 This application allows users to have secure and private conversations with an AI model.

 ## Table of Contents